tlundgren/ai_triage_knx/README.md

 ## Project Contents
 * **System Prompt:** Contains the core instructions and the evaluation rubric.
 The rubric includes a section for customization and instructs the AI to output both a human-readable summary and a machine-readable JSON block.
 The agent categorizes tickets as `COMPLETE`, `PARTIAL`, or `INCOMPLETE`.
+* **YAML Configuration:** Technical configuration of the agent.
-* **Python Script:** Processes the machine-readable JSON output to generate a statistical report.
+* **Report Generator:** Processes the machine-readable JSON output to generate a statistical report.
 This allows you to track metrics over time (e.g., calculating the exact percentage of `PARTIAL` tickets and identifying which specific data points users forget most often).
+* **Main:** Orchestrator script that loads the system prompt and technical configuration, initializes a model that will process the tickets, loads the tickets, and finally runs the system prompt on them.
+This is a sample: at this stage, I am still working on the system prompt and report generator.

 ---
-*If you find this project useful, please comply with the license and drop me a message.
-I would love to hear how your implementation is working for you!*